Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Isobel’s dedicated and tireless efforts made all the difference.

-Sometimes, when two adjectives appear next to each other and modify the same noun, the one closer to the noun is so closely related to the noun that they form a single semantic unit together, and that unit is what is modified by the first adjective.
+Sometimes, when two adjectives appear next to each other and modify the same noun, the one closer to the noun is so closely related to the noun that they form a single semantic unit together.
+That unit is what is modified by the first adjective.
 In this case, the adjectives are not coordinate and should not be separated by a comma.

 My cat, Goober, loves sleeping on this tattered woolen sweater.